-The Missouri Herpetological Association held its third annual spring field trip on the weekend of 25 – 27 April 2008 at Saint Francois State Park, Saint Francois County, Missouri.
+The Missouri Herpetological Association held its fourth annual spring field trip on the weekend of 8 – 10 May 2009 at Taum Sauk Mountain State Park, Iron County, Missouri, and nearby areas.

 During the survey, a simple datasheet was used to record all finds and a list of guidelines and target species was provided to each of the participants.

 The MHA would like to thank the Missouri Department of Natural Resources for providing permission to use state park property for the field trip.
-Special appreciation is extended to Jamie Hubert for her hospitality and for leading the hikes to the glade and fen.
+Special appreciation is extended to Tim Turpin for his hospitality and for leading the group on Saturday.

-Saint Francois State Park covers approximately 2,700 acres of primarily Ozark forestland with glades, ponds, a fen, and ephemeral and permanent streams.
+Taum Sauk Mountain State Park covers approximately 7500 acres The park is located within the St. Francois Mountains and includes the highest point (Taum Sauk Mountain) at 1772 ft. and Mina Sauk Falls, the highest waterfall in the state.
+The park consists primarily of Ozark forestland with rhyolite glades, ponds, and ephemeral and permanent streams.
 We will conduct a survey of both terrestrial and aquatic habitats.

 Trained herpetologists will lead groups of participants, verify identification and locality of the amphibians and reptiles collected, obtain photo documentation and maintain species counts.
 After verification most animals will be released at the site of capture.
 Individuals with valid Missouri collecting permits may retain selected specimens for research or display at accredited institutions.